Kumar-Jy/Windows-in-NABU-Without-PC/guide/Partition.md

 - Now press `QUICK BOOT TO WINDOWS` and your device will boot into moded twrp recovery.
 - Flash boot-backup.zip, this will copy your android boot.img to cust partition, so you can reboot back to android. [you can manually do this]
 - Open recovery terminal and type `partition $` (replace $ with Windows partition size in GB you want, like `partition 60` )
-- When finished, flash boot.img from `cust` and reboot to system.
+- When finished, flash boot.img from `cust` folder and reboot to system.
 (If it booted to MIUI recovery just select factory reset and reboot)
 - Now finish android setup.
 #
 ### [2nd Step - Installation](https://github.com/Kumar-Jy/Windows-in-NABU-Without-PC/blob/main/guide/Installation.md#colordarkorange2ndspace-step---installation)